bobmirzamitdinov/jsonCompareTool/README.md

 # jsonCompareTool (Python)

-**jsonCompareTool** is a Python command-line utility for comparing two JSON files, `before.json` and `after.json`, and presenting the differences in a tabular format.
+**jsonCompareTool** is a Python command-line utility designed for comparing large JSON datasets contained in two separate files, `old.json` and `new.json`.It effectively highlights differences and optionally ignores specified discrepancies, presenting results in clear, tabular format

 ## Table of Contents
 - [Features](#features)